janekguerrini/PCBS-Ecological-Assessment-of-Probability-Heuristics/README.md

 // Redirect user to the next link header("Location: " . $redirects[$counter_val % count($redirects)]);
 ?>
 ```

-This does not work on the GitHub folder, but it will be useful for when the experiment will be on the lab server.
-To take the experiment from the Github folder, click on one of the following paths (one per condition; it's always the same file, but with different URL variables):
+This will not work on the GitHub folder, but will be useful for when the experiment will be on the lab server.
+To take the experiment from the Github folder, click on one of the following paths (one per condition; it's always the same file, but with different URL variables passed in):
 * [Condition 1](main.html?first_prior=90&second_prior=10)
 * [Condition 2](main.html?first_prior=70&second_prior=30)
 * [Condition 3](main.html?first_prior=50&second_prior=50)